Michael Attenborough, CBE

 The Grants Committee meets three times per year and notices of their decisions are sent out shortly after each meeting.
 The Committee accepts applications for single grants for specific projects and no longer considers requests for multi-year funding.

-Please note that the Foundation does not award funding to cover production costs in any form, and the Trustees will not award money to individuals except through organisations and companies who might themselves wish to make awards to individuals.
+Please note that the Foundation does not award funding to cover production costs in any form, and the Grants Committee will not award money to individuals except through organisations and companies who might themselves wish to make awards to individuals.
 Therefore, the Foundation is unable to offer grants to individual applicants seeking funding for university or drama school fees.
-The Foundation encourages interested organisations to get in touch prior to sending in their application so that we can advise them of the suitability of their request and also ensure that all the information required by the Trustees is provided.
+The Foundation encourages interested organisations to get in touch prior to sending in their application so that we can advise them of the suitability of their request and also ensure that all the information required by the Grants Committee is provided.

 Rhinebeck Writers Retreat, a development scheme for new musical theatre writers in upstate New York, USA, received a grant during summer 2017.
 Mark Sonnenblick (pictured) spent a week working on his musical Devotion alongside a number of other talented writing teams.

-During 2017/18 Hoxton Hall's Diversity in Theatre programme is being supported for its traineeships in Marketing and Development, Technical Theatre and Assistant Directing.
-The scheme aims to give three participants from BAME backgrounds professional and practical preparation for a range of theatre careers.
+Hoxton Hall's Diversity in Theatre programme runs traineeships in Marketing, Development, Technical Theatre and Assistant Directing.
+The scheme gave three participants from BAME backgrounds professional and practical preparation for a range of theatre careers.

-The NCF recently gave a grant to The Sam Wanamaker Festival 2018 at Shakespeare's Globe.
-A weekend of workshops and intensive training helps drama students and directors explore the Globe's unique space.
-The Festival was again a success with the presentation on Sunday featuring the students performing duologues from Shakespeare and his contemporaries.
+The NCF was proud to support The Sam Wanamaker Festival 2019 at Shakespeare's Globe.
+A weekend of workshops and intensive training helps drama students and directors explore the Globe's unique space and the many exciting performance opportunities it offers.